United States Youth Soccer Association: History

 By the early 1990s, USYS counted more than 1 million players, and by 2006 it counted more than 3 million registered players.

 Programs

+The logo of the Olympic Development Program.

+The old logo of the ODP.

 USYS created the Olympic Development Program (ODP) in 1977.
 As of April 2023, USYS continues to operate the ODP.

 ODP works with state soccer associations to identify high-level youth soccer talent via age-grouped tryouts, then selects players for regional development programs and national camps.

 Competitions

 USYS holds the annual US Youth Soccer National Championships for age groups from under-13 to under-19.

 USYS also operates the US Youth Soccer National League.

 National select teams compete in tournaments against clubs in other youth leagues, such as the Elite Clubs National League.

 Operation

 USYS is based in Frisco, Texas, and is led by a chief executive officer.
-As of November 2022, the CEO of USYS is Skip Gilbert, who has served in the role since January 10, 2020.
+As of May 2026, the CEO of USYS is Tom Condone who replaced Skip Gilbert who previously served in the role since January 10, 2020.